Zarenk/ti_project_web/fronted/README.md

 ```

 ## Configuring Stores
 The system supports multiple stores.
-For online purchases the front‑end expects a store with ID **1** representing the web sales channel (commonly named **"WEB POS"**).
-Make sure to create this store in the backend either through the API or directly in the database before processing online orders.
+For online purchases the front‑end expects a store representing the web sales channel (commonly named **"WEB POS"**).
+Configure the ID of this store through the `NEXT_PUBLIC_STORE_ID` variable.
+Make sure the store exists in the backend before processing online orders.

 Additional physical stores can be created using the `/stores` endpoints exposed by the API.